Article: Vertical Navigation vs Horizontal Navigation

 Vertical Navigation Cons

-Vertical navigation takes up valuable real estate.
-This space can be used for content and we all know that content is king!
+Vertical navigation if not hidden by an icon takes up valuable real estate.
+This space can be used for creative and content!

 Computer screens have really changed over the last few years.
 The have become more horizontal or wide screen.
 Keeping in mind that we want the most important part of our website to display before the fold of the page, if our verticle navigation is too long a lot of links or buttons will be cut off.